geocoder21/WhiteStarLine/Development.md

 ```
 iceberg mass > 36 million kg cannot be pulled
 ```
-An 'ice_pull' function was developed to return a True or False Boolean value, depending on the total mass of the iceberg.
+An 'ice_pull' function was developed to return a True or False Boolean value, dependent on the total mass of the iceberg.
 This included a 'max_tow' variable so that the value could be updated in program parameters if needed (e.g. if a more powerful iceberg-towing tug were available).
 This was run through the main program, with the output entered into the 'pull_statement'.

 #### 5. Display plots and information on a GUI
 The task required display of both radar and lidar data, along with total mass and volume for the iceberg, and whether it could be pulled.
 The data display was created using *matplotlib* external library and *tkinter* standard library; these allow data to be plotted and visualised within a GUI (Van Rossum, 2020).